-Banned, Ozone-Depleting Chemical Is Still Being Produced Somewhere, Scientists Say
+Banned Ozone-Depleting Chemical Is Still Being Produced Somewhere, Scientists Say

 The next step for atmospheric researchers is to try to narrow down the source of the emissions, with help from scientists across eastern Asia, Montzka says.

-The U.N.'s Ozone Secretariat says that it is "critical" to "identify the causes of these emissions and take necessary action."
+The U.N.
+Ozone Secretariat says it is "critical" to "identify the causes of these emissions and take necessary action."

 "It is important to note that these findings also highlight the efficacy of the Montreal Protocol, its institutions and mechanisms, with science at their core," the secretariat says.
-"So long as scientists remain vigilant, new production or emission of ozone depleting chemicals will not go unnoticed."
+"So long as scientists remain vigilant, new production or emission of ozone-depleting chemicals will not go unnoticed."

 Noticing the problem is not the same as fixing it, however.

 The Montreal Protocol has been a remarkably effective agreement.
-But David Victor, a professor of international relations at the University of California, San Diego, says there's no easy way for the international community to crack down on violations.
+But David Victor, a professor of international relations at the University of California, San Diego, says there is no easy way for the international community to crack down on violations.

 If a country is willfully violating the protocol, "there's an enforcement mechanism, but it doesn't really have any teeth," Victor tells NPR.
 "You can file reports, threaten trade sanctions. ...
-At the end of the day, if a country is really committed to violating an agreement they can probably do that."
+At the end of the day, if a country is really committed to violating an agreement, they can probably do that."

 Another likely scenario is that a government wants to enforce the ban but lacks the enforcement capacity to crack down on illegal production.
-That's been an issue with the Montreal Protocol before.
+That has been an issue with the Montreal Protocol before.

 "As CFCs have been regulated out, the value of them on the black market has gone up," Victor explains.
 "It's not too different from running a drugs business."